Explosion-proof overhead cranes

 Overhead cranes

-Some work environments contain flammable gases such as gasoline vapors or natural gas.
-Others, such as paint chambers, contain unstable particles in the air.
-Where there is a risk of explosion, companies must opt for equipment that will ensure safety in this area.
-That's why we offer explosion-proof lifting equipment featuring components from STAHL, the world leader in this field.
-All our systems are certified to the highest standards, including the Canadian CSA standard.
+Some work environments contain flammable gases, such as gasoline vapors or natural gas.
+Others, like paint booths, have unstable particles suspended in the air.
+The presence of an ignition source, whether heat, sparks, an electrostatic discharge, friction, or any other trigger, can initiate an explosive reaction.
+When there is a risk of explosion, companies must use classified equipment to ensure a safe environment.
+This is why we offer explosion-proof lifting equipment, certified to the highest standards, including the Canadian CSA standard.

 3x-explosion-proof-800x300